tum-ens/urbs/doc/implementdoc/sets.rst

         doc='Combinations of possible storage by site,'
             'e.g. (2020,Mid,Bat,Elec)')

-There are two subsets of storage tuples.
+There are four subsets of storage tuples.

 In a first subset of the storage tuples are all storages that have a user defined fixed value for the initial state are collected.